 Auburn University has adopted an Honor System proposed by its students and faculty to promote academic integrity and has enacted the following code:

 “We, the faculty, instructors, and students of the (University course here) pledge to fulfill our mutual responsibilities to each other and the academic community at large with honor and integrity in order to build and maintain a climate of respect and trust that will enhance our research, teaching, and learning.
-We will support the Honor System of the School, and will not tolerate activities that undermine academic integrity.”
+We will support the Honor System of the School and will not tolerate activities that undermine academic integrity.”

 Academic dishonesty is an offense that will be reported to the Academic Honesty Committee.
 Please refer to the following document for further information regarding academic honesty: Auburn University Student Academic Honesty CodeLinks to an external site.